Mike Epps & Wanda Sykes Flame Each Other Up In Trailer For Hilarious Netflix Sitcom “The Upshaws”

 We had the pleasure of screening the series early and it’s just as funny as the trailer that teases Mike Epps and Wanda Sykes flaming each other up with Kim Fields in the middle of the chaos.

-What’s most striking about the must-stream series is the chemistry between Mike, Wanda and Kim–three living legends–who will certainly receive their flowers when the show premieres on May 12th.
+What’s most striking about the must-stream series is the chemistry between Mike, Wanda, and Kim–three living legends–who will certainly receive their flowers when the show premieres on May 12th.

 Be on the lookout for our interview with ‘The Upshaws’ that you definitely don’t want to miss.

-“The Upshaws” is co-created by Regina Hicks and Wanda Sykes, who serve as executive producers alongside Mike Epps, Page Hurwitz and Niles Kirchner.
+“The Upshaws” is co-created by Regina Hicks and Wanda Sykes, who serve as executive producers alongside Mike Epps, Page Hurwitz, and Niles Kirchner.

 Comments